Author’s Note: Updated from a previous publication.

 You feel empty, like there’s a gaping hole inside.
 But even though the emptiness isn’t from hunger you binge eat everything in sight.
 And then you still look around for more because you still have that huge gaping hole that just can’t seem to be filled.

 You become obsessed with every detail, no matter how minute it may seem.
-It’s those little foxes that spoil the vine—and you’re determined that you’re going to make sure NOTHING is overlooked.
+It’s those little foxes that spoil the vine.
+You’re determined that you’re going to make sure NOTHING is overlooked.

 You start to resent others who don’t seem as stressed out as you are.
 While you hate feeling like you have the weight of the world on your shoulders, you refuse to delegate responsibility to others and then you get mad when you hear that they went to a movie or a concert over the weekend.